dipace777/CKA-Certification-Course-2025/Day 48/README.md

 | `reload`                                                                  | Automatically reloads CoreDNS when the `Corefile` changes — no restart required.                                                                                                            |
 | `loadbalance`                                                             | Randomizes the order of upstream nameservers to distribute DNS query load evenly.                                                                                                           |

 ---

+### **Pod DNS Resolution Modes in CoreDNS**

+Kubernetes CoreDNS offers multiple modes for resolving pod-level DNS names through the `pods` directive within the `kubernetes` plugin.
+Each mode offers different trade-offs between convenience and security:

+**`pods insecure`**
+Enables DNS entries for pod IPs (e.g., `10-244-1-23.default.pod.cluster.local`) without verifying ownership through the Kubernetes API.
+This mode is fast and convenient for development and testing, but it is **insecure**—allowing spoofed or stale records.
+Retained mainly for backward compatibility with `kube-dns` and **not recommended** for production use.

+**`pods verified`**
+Resolves pod DNS names only if the IP matches an active pod in the same namespace, as confirmed via the API server.
+Provides security and accuracy, ensuring only valid, live pods are resolvable.
+This mode is **recommended for production environments** requiring secure pod-level resolution.

+**`pods hostname`**
+Resolves DNS entries based solely on the pod’s `hostname` field.
+Ideal for environments with predictable hostnames and explicit hostname control—such as StatefulSets or manually configured hostnames.
+Useful when strict DNS behavior and naming consistency are desired.

+**Recommended Usage in Production:**

+* Use **`pods verified`** for secure, API-backed pod resolution.
+* Use **`pods hostname`** when you manage pod hostnames explicitly (e.g., with StatefulSets).
+* Avoid **`pods insecure`** due to its lack of validation and vulnerability to spoofing.

+---